bobleesj/cifkit/docs/tutorials/physical-features.md

 | Gd | dist_by_shortest_dist | 6 | 12 | 8 | 39.914 | 0.605 |

 Octahedra (6 / 12 / 8) with packing efficiency 0.605 — rock salt.
+`method_used` is the winner of the center-to-average test above.

 Neighbors in the CN shell for **Gd** (min-dist method):